The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners: Data and Sample

 \subsection{Data}

-We base our analysis on several administrative records: 1) Income statement file 2) Wealth registry file 3) Household registration file, provided by Taiwan's Fiscal Information Agency (FIA).
+We base our analysis on several administrative records: 1) Income registry file 2) Wealth registry file 3) Household registration file, and 4) College enrollment file, provided by Taiwan's Fiscal Information Agency (FIA).
 All files contain individual identifiers (i.e., scrambled personal ID), which allows us to merge them at the individual level.

 Our lottery data information mainly comes from the income statement file, which contains each payment made to an individual on an annual basis.
 Some are based on third-party reported income sources, such as wage income, interest income, pension income, and lottery income.
-The remaining records are from self-reported information: rental income, business income, and agricultural income.
+The remaining records are from self-reported information, namely, rental income, business income, and agricultural income.
 The records cover all lottery winners who won more than 2,000 NT\$ (about 66 US\$), because only lottery prizes above this amount are subject to a tax rate of 20\% and reported to the FIA.
+During our sample period, three main types of lottery games were run by the Taiwanese government, namely, (1) Public Welfare Lottery, (2) Taiwan Receipt Lottery, and (3) Taiwan Sports Lottery.
+We exclude Sports Lottery winners from our samples, as they do not win the prize by ``chance.''
+Instead, their winnings could be due to their experience and professional judgment.\footnote{Taiwan Sports Lottery was initiated in 2008.
+It is the only legal form of sports gambling in Taiwan and includes national and international sports, such as those run by MLB, NBA, and FIFA.
+The rules of the game include placing bets on winners/losers, total scores, score gaps, etc.} In the Online Appendix \ref{app: add_lottery}, we briefly introduce the Public Welfare Lottery and the Taiwan Receipt Lottery.

-The income statement file includes the following information: 1) Taxpayer ID (i.e., the winner); 2) lottery prize amount; and 3) the bank’s ID where the prize is redeemed.
-Since each lottery game uses specific banks for prize redemption, we can use bank ID to exclude sports lottery winners.
-Next, we sum the prizes won by individuals on a yearly basis to acquire the annual lottery income and exploit this information to define the treatment group and the comparison group, which will be discussed in the section \ref{sec: sample}.\footnote{Note that we exclude Sport Lottery prizes.}
+The income registry file includes the following information: 1) Taxpayer ID (i.e., the winner); 2) lottery prize amount; and 3) the bank's ID where the prize is redeemed.
+Since each lottery game uses specific banks for prize redemption, we can use bank ID to exclude Sports Lottery winners.
+We sum the prizes won by individuals on a yearly basis in order to calculate annual lottery income.\footnote{We only have information on the total amount of lottery prizes at specific redeemed agencies for each individual within a year.
+If a person redeems multiple tickets at a single agency, we do not have detailed information on each ticket.}